 Let’s use product as an example.
 What problem does your product solve for?
 What’s your plan of attack or differentiation in the market?
 Is your goal to have 10 customers paying $1,000,000 per year, or 1,000,000 customers paying $10 per year?
 These questions will heavily impact what’s on your product roadmap.

 How do you prioritize?
+Do you have an established prioritization method like RICE or value vs. effort?
 Having an established prioritization method, and being transparent about that method, is essential when explaining how you built your roadmap in the first place.

 Each of these points is an article unto itself, so we’re not going to get into too much detail here.
 (The purpose of this post is to discuss what happens when you show the first iteration of your roadmap to an exec.)